George Leslie Mackay: Destruction of Kavalan Society

-Indigenous historian Chan Su-chuan 詹素娟 ，describes the “extremely difficult situation” confronting the Kavalan in the 1880s:
+Indigenous historian Chan Su-chuan (詹素娟)，describes the “extremely difficult situation” confronting the Kavalan in the 1880s:

 “The period when Mackay entered Ilan was exactly the period in the late 19th century when traditional Kavalan society was facing shocks from an external power and was undergoing large scale forced emigration ...
 With the changes in their social and economic life, the traditional religion of the Kavalan people also underwent huge changes.
 Mackay observed that the faith of the Kavalan people was “at the present time a potpourri of Confucian morality, Buddhistic idolatry, and Tauistic demonolatry”, which is to say the Taiwanese folk religion of that time.
-But Mackay also saw that the in fact the Kavalan people still “simultaneously” preserved their traditions “nature worship” and “relics of superstition”.
-Mackay wrote that the traditional religious life of the Kavalan “had no temple, idol or priest.
+But Mackay also saw that in fact the Kavalan people still “simultaneously” preserved their traditions “nature worship” and “relics of superstition”.
+Mackay wrote that the traditional religious life of the Kavalan “had no temple, idol or priest."

 Mackay was angered at the plight of the Kavalan.
 He must have seen in their crisis a reflection of the collective memory of his own people, the Highland refugees from the Sutherland Clearances, who were burnt out of their cottages by officials clearing the land for sheep: